128technology/docs/docs/sec_firewall_filtering.md

 ### Broadcast and Multicast Source Addresses

-Packets with broadcast or multicast source L2 addresses are now dropped by default.
+Packets with broadcast or multicast source IP and MAC addresses are now dropped by default.

 ## Transport State Enforcement